 Jim Sibley

-Engineering Professor and Director of the Centre for Instructional Support in the Faculty of Applied Science at UBc who facilitated Team-Based Learning Workshop at NIC in late June, 2017, has written a book and numerous articles on team-based learning and has been supporting faculty for decades about how to do TBL
+Retired Engineering Professor and Director of the Centre for Instructional Support in the Faculty of Applied Science at UBC who facilitated Team-Based Learning Workshop at NIC in late June, 2017, has wrote a and numerous articles on team-based learning and has been supporting faculty for decades about how to do TBL

 Michele Clark